 Unfortunately, the whole illusion falls apart when we take a look at the fake site’s “business model”.
 Instead of stealing some unsuspecting miners’ hash power (which, to be fair, would be highly unlikely to succeed), the site acts as a cloud mining provider.
 The poorly designed “client area” of the site claims to offer hash power “packages” with different pricings that, ironically, come in BTC.

 The subscription option then leads us to a dashboard, where we’re asked to provide payment for our chosen program so that our mining can begin.

 As visible above, the scam is pretty obvious and didn’t have that much effort put into it.
 Adding to it the fact, that the mining pool sites are already pretty obscure, it isn’t surprising that this phishing attempt is a complete fiasco – the payment addresses that have been provided at the site are pretty much empty.

-At Coinfirm and the AMLT Network, we believe in setting the highest standards for the industry.
-If anyone notices such an attack, they can report the attacker through the AMLT panel or widget.
+At Coinfirm, we believe in setting the highest standards for the industry.
+If anyone notices such an attack, they can report the attacker through the AML Platform.
 The submitted data is then analyzed and processed by our data science team for validation of submitted data.
 Once flagged entities using the Coinfirm AML Platform such as exchanges can see the source and potentially freeze the funds and prevent further risk spreading through the ecosystem.
 This helps the crypto economy become safer and more transparent while fighting malicious actors.

 You can see how the below in the Coinfirm AML Risk Report created for the fake SVPool payment address: